federgraph/RiggVar-RG38/doc/T-RggData.md

 You do this by copy and paste, which is certainly odd, but yes, copy and paste is an existing way to save data back to a slot.
 This is valid for any of the slots, Trimm1-Trimm8.
-The short caption of the button corresponding to the copy and save action is *cap*.
+The short caption of the button corresponding to the copy and paste action is *cap*.

 Trimm0 is special, it is used for comparison only - it cannot be selected as the current Trimm - but the UI of the real app can show the diff between current and Trimm0.